gethryn/doubleL/README.md

 # doubleL
 Perl script to restore LL to batch of text files where second L is replaced by space.
+The github url is [https://github.com/gethryn/doubleL](https://github.com/gethryn/doubleL).

 ### Run the Cleaning Script (works with multiple files):

 * Add your input files to the `html` subdirectory `~/Documents/BookFixScripts/doubleL/html` using Finder.

 * Open a Terminal.
 (Open Finder, and press Cmd-Shift-U to open utilities menu.
-Double click on Terminal to open a terminal window)
+Double click on Terminal to open a terminal window).
+> I recommend you download [iTerm](https://iterm2.com) instead of the basic terminal.
+Pin it to your dock.

 * Use `git pull` to bring down the latest scripts (see below for details).